AP® English Literature Score Distribution and Guidelines

 • 1 point: Your answer offers a reasonable interpretation of the passage.

-• 1 point: General evidence is provided but it does not support the claim.
+• 1 point: General evidence is provided but does not support the claim.

-• 2 points: Specific and relevant evidence is provided but it does not support the claim.
+• 2 points: Specific and relevant evidence is provided but does not support the claim.

 • 3 points: Specific evidence that supports the claim is provided.
-At Least one of the literary elements or techniques is explained.
+At least 1 of the literary elements or techniques is explained.

 • 4 points: Specific evidence that supports the claim is provided.
 Multiple literary elements or techniques are explained.